Aquarius-blake/The_Hive/README.md

 ## 📃 Description

 The Hive is a social media application project with flutter front-end UI and Firebase back-end.
-End-to-End encryption included in private chats and group chats.This project aims to provide a social platform with maximum customizability whiles maintaining a sufficient level of security and simplicity.
+End-to-End encryption included in private chats and group chats.This project aims to provide a social platform where people can share ideas and interact with one another freely with maximum customizability whiles maintaining a sufficient level of security and simplicity.
-Planning to add user customizable themes alongside the standard light and dark theme.

 - This project is powered by [Blake Technologies](https://aquarius-blake.github.io/portfolio/).